Types of Computer Storage Devices

 DRAM hardware is made of integrated circuit chips whose data can be accessed randomly.
 This means that data can be moved around in any order with disregard to access location.

 If the computer is powered down, data stored within DRAM is either returned to non-volatile secondary storage devices or is lost, thus its volatility.

 The more RAM a computer has, the faster it seems to perform.
 This does not necessarily mean that DRAM speeds up a computer.
 Actually, it allows the operating system and installed applications to load and run in bigger virtual room, hence the concept of faster performance.

 2. Static Random Access Memory (SRAM)

-Static Random Access Memory is special purpose memory which works with the microprocessor.
+Static Random Access Memory is a type of memory which works directly with the microprocessor.
 This super-fast memory is the go-between the slow main memory and the super-fast microprocessor.

 SRAM is usually processor cache and is much smaller in capacity compared to DRAM.
 However, it is capable of storing fetched data more efficiently because of its multiple transistors.
 DRAM uses only one transistor and will need to be refreshed continuously in order to retain data while the processor is working.

 3. Read-only Memory (ROM) Hardware

-Read-only memory is a type of non-volatile software in computers and other electronic devices.
+Read-only memory contains non-volatile software in computers and other electronic devices.
 The software is usually referred to as firmware.
 ROM is embedded in ROM semiconductor chips.

 In a typical personal computer, the motherboard ROM contains Basic Input/Output System (BIOS) firmware about computer hardware components.

 During POST (power on self-test) for example, the firmware runs a test to initialize all connected hardware parts and verify if they are in good shape.
 Once the hardware parts have been verified, the BIOS hands over boot instructions to the master boot record (MBR) sector of the disk drive, which initiates the loading of the operating system.

 To ensure maximum operation of the computer, the microprocessor is in close contact with data stored in motherboard ROM.
 Besides the typical motherboard ROM, other components like display, network and sound cards also contain in them BIOS data.